 Unless you’re just waking up from a 12-year coma, you probably know that the social media’s role in the average person’s day rivals those of the sun and moon.
-Social media marketing is not optional for your business.
+Successful social media marketing is not optional for your business.

 For most people, social media is a platform for communication with family, friends, and long-lost college roommates.
 It’s where you learned that your cousin is expecting another baby and that kid who only ate cheese in 3rd grade is a chef now.
 You might use it to plan get-togethers with friends, argue about politics, or share photos of your new puppy.

 But for businesses, it is a wide open and far-reaching canvas, just waiting for your marketing brush.
 Consider this: 3.03 billion people use social media worldwide.
 In the US, 68 percent of adults use Facebook, and 81 percent of millennials check Twitter at least once per day.
 What’s more, YouTube reaches more 18-49 year olds than any cable network.
 That’s a lot of potential customers!